jkmrto/website/content/posts/docker-with-erlang-distributed.md

 ## Checking DNS autodiscovery.

-Let's launch three nodes with the same `--net-alias`, that would be `web`.
-We should be able to require the three nodes directions asking to the docker DNS for this alias.
+Let's launch two nodes with the same `--net-alias`, that would be `web`.
+We should be able to get the addresses for these nodes asking to the docker DNS.

 ```Bash
 # Node 1